SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Insidious Death Magic

-Creatures you deal necrotic damage to through spells, abilities, or weapons can not heal for a number of rounds equal to half your cleric level (rounded up), or 6 rounds if a Divine Strike.
+Creatures you deal necrotic damage to through spells, abilities, or weapons can not receive healing until the end of your next turn.

 ### Level 2

-* Channel Divinity: Channel Divinity: Defile Life
+* Channel Divinity: Defile Life

 Unleash a wave of necrotic energy around you.
-Each non-undead hostile creature in a 15-foot radius must make a Constitution saving throw.
+Each non-undead hostile creature in a 30-foot radius must make a Constitution saving throw.
 Affected creatures take 2d10 + cleric level necrotic damage on a failed saving throw, or half that amount on a successful one.

 ### Level 6

-* Channel Divinity: Mark for Death
+* Beacon of Corruption

-Mark an enemy for death for one minute.
-They gain vulnerability to necrotic damage and must make a Charisma saving throw to negate it.
+You gain resistance to necrotic damage and necrotic damage dealt by your spells and features ignores resistance to necrotic damage.

 ### Level 8